haydenwalker980/dtel/docs/Customer-Support-Guide.md

 *Sometimes* people can be annoying and are just trying to have fun.
 That is the case with troll calls.
 The following explains **what is** and **what is NOT** a troll call:

-* People calling and talking about something irrelevant to DTel - Troll Call
+* People calling and talking about something irrelevant to DTel - troll call
-* A person calls 611 but does not understand what it is/does - NOT a Troll Call, inform them then hang up
+* A person calls 611 but does not understand what it is/does or mistakes it for another special number (233/411) - NOT a troll call, inform them then hang up
-* Caller begins to say impolite/vulgar things to or about you - Troll Call
+* Caller begins to say impolite/vulgar things to or about you - troll call
-* Caller who is reporting a troller - NOT a Troll Call
+* Caller who is reporting a troll - NOT a troll call

 If a troll call occurs, warn the user and give them a strike (`>strike <user id> <reason>`.)
 The user will automatically be blacklisted after 3 strikes.
 If the bot failed to blacklist the user (if the bot doesn't say "They have been blacklisted." in the embed footer in response to your 3rd strike), or if the offense is severe enough you may directly blacklist the user (`>blacklist <user id> <reason>`.)